Things to see and do - Athens

 Athens has often suffered from a reputation as a dirty and polluted capital, noisy, tiring...In reality, the enormous work undertaken for the 2004 Olympic games gave the city a new shine.
 Around the Acropolis is a lovely walk that enables you to enjoy the unique light and flavours of this legendary city.
 Even the brand new underground system that has freed the city from some of its road traffic is like a beautiful museum!
 The Monastiraki market, the tavernas, the lanes of Plaka, so full of life, and the chic boutiques situated at the foot of Lycabette are all worth a detour...Customise this route and add it to My travel book

-Pláka forms a picturesque web of small peaceful roads and alleys, small squares and terraces linking flights of steps.
-A few small Byzantine churches alternate with old houses with round-tiled roofs and wooden balconies, sometimes surrounded by hidden gardens.
-Views of the town or the Acropolis are revealed here and there.
-At night Pláka comes to life.
-In the taverns which light up, you can taste Greek cuisine washed down with retsina, and dance the sirtáki.
+Plaka is the tourist area in Athens, forming a picturesque web of narrow streets and alleys, little squares and terraces connected by flights of steps.
+A few small Byzantine churches alternate with old houses with round-tiled roofs and wooden balconies, some with hidden gardens.
+Views of the town, where the Acropolis can be seen here and there.
+At night Plaka comes to life.
+The taverns light up, inviting you to taste their Greek cuisine, washed down with retsina, and dance the sirtaki.

-This elegant 5C B.C. temple, with many places of worship, was a church, a palace, a harem and then a military magazine.
-The famous portico of the kores was named the «Caryatids tribune» because 6 statues of young women, clad in tunics with parallel folds, with a noble and calm attitude, support its architrave.
-The eastern portico leads to the sanctuary which housed the oldest statue of Athena.
-The western façade was modified during the Roman epoch.
-Admire the view from the end of the rock.
+Jewel of the Acropolis and masterpiece of Ionic art (406 BC), the Erechtheion served various cults before becoming a church, a palace, a harem and then a military magazine.
+The famous Porch of the Kores is named "Porch of the Caryatids" because six statues of young women, in a noble stance and clad in tunics with parallel folds, support its architrave.
+The eastern porch leads to the sanctuary that housed the oldest statue of Athena.
+The western façade was modified during the Roman era.

-This Doric temple was built in the epoch of Pericles by Iktinos, under Phidias.
+The Parthenon, a Doric temple, was built in the era of Pericles by Iktinos, under the direction of Phidias.
 His statue, dedicated to Athena, decorated the sanctuary.
-In the Byzantine epoch this statue taken to Constantinople, was destroyed during the siege of the city by the Crusaders; the temple was then converted into a church.
-Later it became a cathedral, then a mosque, and it preserved most of its sculptures until an explosion of the gunpowder store in 1687 destroyed many of them.
-Major restoration from 1834.
+In Byzantine times this statue, having been taken to Constantinople, was destroyed during the siege of the city by the Crusaders.
+The building remained almost intact until the bombing of the Acropolis by the Venetians, in September 1687.
+It successively served as a Byzantine cathedral, then a mosque, and underwent major restoration works in the 19C.

-In the 6C B.C. a first stage was built in the sacred enclosure dedicated to Dionysos, where the famous Dionysian festivals were held.
-These installations gave way at the start of the next century to a genuine theatre where you missed the great plays of classical theatre!
-Modified by the Romans and abandoned after the barbarian invasions, restoration dates from the end of the 19C.
-When visiting it, remember you are in the theatre of the most complex of the Olympian gods.
+When visiting the Acropolis, don't miss Dionysus, the most prestigious Antique theatre, where all the masterpieces of the classical repertory were staged.
+In the 6C BC, a first stage was built in the sacred enclosure dedicated to Dionysus, where the famous Dionysian festivals were held.
+These installations gave way at the start of the 5C BC to a genuine theatre.
+Modified by the Romans and abandoned after the barbarian invasions, it was restored at the end of the 19C.

-The Lycabetus, or Wolves' Hill, 277 m high, is crowned by Saint George's Chapel.
-From the neighbouring terraces, a wonderful panorama embraces the city of Athens, the Acropolis, and the Piraeus coast, together with the main surrounding peaks: to the south-east, the Hymetus, to the east the Pentelikos, dotted with marble quarries, and to the north the massive silhouette of Parnis.
-A path leads down towards the St George Lycabettus hotel.
+The Lycabettus, or Wolves' Hill, 278 m high, is crowned by Saint George's Chapel.
+From the neighbouring terraces, a wonderful panorama embraces the city of Athens, the Acropolis, and the Piraeus coast, together with the main surrounding peaks: Hymetus, Pentelikos, dotted with marble quarries, and the massive silhouette of Parnis.

 Boasting one of the finest collections anywhere, this museum was founded in 1834.
-Devoted to ancient art from the Neolithic to the Roman epoch, its revamped interior displays works of art from the major Greek archaeological sites.
-Admire the famous golden mask of Agamemnon, Aristion's funerary stela, the superb funerary kouros from Anávissos in Attica, the Poseidon from the Artemision region, the Eleusis relief and the huge statue of Poseidon of Milo!
+Devoted to ancient art from the Neolithic to the Roman era, its revamped interior displays the main works of art from the major Greek archaeological sites.
+Admire the famous golden mask of Agamemnon, the Sounion Kouros, the Artemision Bronze, the Jockey of Artemision, the Cycladic idols, the great Eleusian relief, the polychrome frescoes of Akrotiri, the Antikythera mechanism, to name but a few.